 The brewer's star is our emblem and represents what we stand for.
 It is your assurance that at Beer DeLuxe, you will find carefully selected beers that are pure to their style, and free of unnecessary stuff.
-All accompanied by perfectly matched beer food.

 3. LAGER & PILSNER